Breeze/breeze.tooling/breeze-entity-generator/README.md

 `sourceFilesFolder`: Optionally specifies the location to find existing TypeScript files.
 The `<code>` blocks from these files will be preserved in the corresponding output files.
 If not specified, the outputFolder will be used.

 `baseClassName`: Optionally specifies a TypeScript base class for all the generated entity classes.
 The generated entity classes will directly or indirectly inherit from this class.
+The file must contain a single module and exported class.

-The file must contain a single module and exported class
+`baseComplexName`: Optionally specifies a TypeScript base class for all the generated complex type (value type) classes.
+The generated classes will directly or indirectly inherit from this class.
+The file must contain a single module and exported class.

 `camelCase`: Optionally generates the property names using camel case.
 This parameter has no effect if the input file contains Breeze native metadata.
 (See [NamingConvention](http://www.breezejs.com/sites/all/apidocs/classes/NamingConvention.html#property_camelCase))